pchaganti/ax-onemind.md/README.md

 ## How it auto-bootstraps

 When your agent first reads `ONEMIND.md`, it checks whether the mind exists.
 If not, it initializes it — one git command, no files on disk, no config changes.
-From that point on, every session starts by reading the mind and ends by recording what was learned.
+From that point on, every session starts by reading related notes from the mind and ends by recording what was learned.

 Add the linker line to your `AGENTS.md` so the agent remembers to do this every session: